sorenHoult/taro-bazi/README_en.md

 **taro-bazi** is a Bazi (Four Pillars of Destiny) charting tool built with **Taro (React)**.
 It supports **WeChat Mini Programs** and **H5 web** platforms.
 The project is purely frontend-based and does not require any API calls.

+📱 This project is primarily optimized for WeChat Mini Programs.
+Minor style deviations may occur on the H5 version.

 ### Key Features

 - ✅ **Fully frontend**: No backend or API dependencies, works out of the box